 6.1.
-The University provides support to students of the University Community who have experienced sexual violence and to those who may receive a disclosure or report of an incident of sexual violence.
+The University provides support to students of the University Community who have experienced sexual violence or sexual misconduct and to those who may receive a disclosure of sexual violence or report of an incident of sexual violence or sexual misconduct.

-- 6.2.
-The University provides sexual violence education and prevention initiatives for all members of the University Community.
-This includes, but is not limited to bystander intervention training, training on this Policy, and programs and events that raise awareness about sexual violence and personal safety.
-These trainings offer opportunities to share available supports and resources with those who attend. - 6.3.
-Violence prevention and awareness training will be offered to student leaders, staff and faculty on campus.
-This training supports Nipissing University's commitment to create an environment where sexual violence is recognized as unacceptable and is not tolerated, as outlined in section 4.2 of this Policy. - 6.4.
+6.2.
+The University provides sexual violence and sexual misconduct education and prevention initiatives for all members of the University Community.
+This includes, but is not limited to bystander intervention training, training on this Policy, and programs and events that raise awareness about sexual violence, sexual misconduct and personal safety.
+These trainings offer opportunities to share available supports and resources with those who attend.

+6.3.
+Violence and misconduct prevention and awareness training will be offered to student leaders, staff and faculty on campus.
+This training supports Nipissing University's commitment to create an environment where sexual violence and sexual misconduct is recognized as unacceptable and is not tolerated, as outlined in section 4.2 of this Policy.

+6.4.
 The University provides annual training on this Policy to staff and faculty members of the University Community who are likely to receive a disclosure or report.
-This training is provided in order that these members offer support with dignity and compassion, grounded in an understanding that a student's experience of sexual violence is influenced by multiple factors, such as: sex, race, ethnicity, culture, language, faith, age, ability, economic status, sexual orientation and gender identity. - 6.5.
-The University provides support to members of the University Community who have had an allegation of sexual violence made against them.
-Information and services for student Respondents are offered by the Student Intervention Specialist in Student Development and Services. - 6.6.
-Sexual violence prevention and education initiatives are supported by Student Development and Services with a mandate to provide prevention, education as well as awareness programming to the University Community.
-Additionally, this mandate includes providing support and response to students who have experienced violence.
+This training is provided in order that these members offer support with dignity and compassion, grounded in an understanding that a student's experience of sexual violence or sexual misconduct is influenced by multiple factors, such as: sex, race, ethnicity, culture, language, faith, age, ability, economic status, sexual orientation and gender identity.
+6.5.
+The University provides support to student members of the University Community who have had an allegation of sexual violence or sexual misconduct made against them.
+Information and services for student Respondents are offered by the Student Intervention Specialist in Student Development and Services.

+6.6.
+Sexual violence and sexual misconduct prevention and education initiatives are supported by Student Development and Services with a mandate to provide prevention, education as well as awareness programming to the University Community.
+Additionally, this mandate includes providing support and response to students who have experienced violence or misconduct.